CallocGD/GD-Decomp-Deploy/README.md

 Used to build a Custom Geometry dash Decompiled Repository using the Geode-sdk-bindings to help as well as a python script this script and PyBroma.
 Having these libraries on hand will allow for all of the following to take place.
 This software allows us to basically have and build a moving tent.
+In fact you don't even need git to use this.
+As a Dispace freak myself only Python and a C++ compiler is ever required.

+## Features
-- Write C++ Header files
+- Writes C++ Header files
-- Write C++ Source files
+- Writes C++ Source files
-- Write Found Data and class members into given header files / homes
+- Writes Found Data and class members into given header files / homes
 - Installs CocosHeaders with extra stuff like the correct fmt library and FMOD